[Updated December 2019]

-A Red Sea peninsula located near the Egyptian-Sudanese borders, offering a delightful adventure to divers, and a pleasant experience for swimmers who want to enjoy watching coral reefs and colorful fish through its clear waters without going the extra mile, hence “diving or snorkeling”.
+Ras Banas is a peninsula extending into the Red Sea, located near the Egyptian-Sudanese borders.
+It offers a delightful adventure to divers, and a pleasant experience for swimmers who want to enjoy watching coral reefs and colourful fish through its clear waters.

 Sunken City in Sahl Hasheesh

 Mistakenly believed as a Sunken City dating back to the Pharaoh’s time, it has instead been man-made some years ago, and brought lots of curious snorkellers and divers to discover the underwater city.
 The legendary Sunken City is located mere metres away from the shore.
 This spellbinding Sahl Hasheesh attraction is a replica of the Temple of Horus, in Edfu.
 While diving or snorkelling, you’ll get to see incredible temple-like structures and columns with wonderful marine species swimming through the grooves of the structures.

 Located on the southern shores of Giftun Island, Hurghada, this is a getaway to enjoy swimming, snorkelling, stunning sunset views, a meal or a drink from the many restaurants serving seafood and Italian food.
 It is paradise on earth.
 El-Mahmya’s waters are home to dolphins, schools of colourful fish and many more marine species.
 Retreat on the buttermilk sand under the delightful sun while wholeheartedly embracing one of the best beaches in Egypt.